Pantex Orientation

 Since the IBEW’s early days, we have achieved our goals by welcoming new members into our Brotherhood.
 As our membership grows, so does our ability to bargain for better wages and working conditions.
 The IBEW Constitution emphasizes the need to organize all workers in our trade into Local Unions.
 A well-organized union is one that can make its voice heard and legitimately represent the majority of workers in the industry.

 The issues we face today are much the same as they were over 100 years ago: improving safety, enhancing workplace dignity, and securing a stable retirement.
 It is our right as American workers to unite and protect ourselves, our families, and each other.
-IBEW members have shown that when workers stand together, we can achieve better wages, affordable healthcare, improved staffing, retirement security, educational opportunities, and more.
+IBEW members have shown that when workers stand together, we can achieve better wages, affordable health care, improved staffing, retirement security, educational opportunities, and more.

 Core Values

-Safety is at the Core of Everything we do!
+Safety is at the core of everything we do.

 Integrity, Trust, Respect, Brotherhood, Excellence

-Integrity – We seek and speak the truth, confront ethical challenges, and always “do the right thing.”
+Integrity – We seek and speak the truth, confront ethical challenges, and always do the right thing.

-What trust isn’t: Leave issues unsaid and festering / Hesitate to ask for help / Conceal weaknesses or mistakes / Speculate on the intentions of others / Over-promise but under-deliver /
+What trust is not: leaving issues unsaid and festering / hesitating to ask for help / concealing weaknesses or mistakes / speculating about the intentions of others / overpromising but underdelivering / reversing positions without sharing new information

-Respect – We foster an inclusive environment where all employees are comfortable contributing their unique perspectives.
+Respect – We foster an inclusive environment where all employees are comfortable contributing their perspectives.
 We value all opinions.

-Brotherhood – We actively partner with peers, colleagues, and stakeholders across the industry to reach ourgoals.
+Brotherhood – We actively partner with peers, colleagues, and stakeholders across the industry to reach our goals.

 Terms of the Union